kaloyan-marinov/mini-jira-2/README.md

 192.168.49.2

 # Note that the value, which should be assigned to `HOST_PORT`, can be obtained
-# either by issuing `grep 'nodePort:' kubernetes/application/webapp.yaml`
+# either by issuing `grep 'nodePort:' kubernetes/webapp/deployment-and-service.yaml`
-# or by issuing `kubectl get services | grep webapp-service`.
+# or by issuing `kubectl get services | grep service-webapp`.
 $ HOST_IP=$(minikube ip) \
    HOST_PORT=<the-value-of-the-nodePort-within-webapp.yaml> \
    utility-scripts/populate-db.sh